Updated: May 24th, 2019

 Not every home needs home warranty coverage.
-So, as a homeowner, you should get appliance warranty plans if only it makes financial and practical sense.
+So, as a homeowner, you should get home warranty plans if only it makes financial and practical sense.

 If you are an existing homeowner, appliance warranty simply provides peace of mind.
 It protects your pocket from expensive repairs.
 If something breaks down, you will place a call to the service provider and they will repair or replace the system within a reasonable timeframe.

 If your house is more than 5 years old, you are likely to encounter many repair issues.
-So, it is a good idea to have home warranty insurance unless you have time and money at your disposal and you like fixing things around.
+So, it is a good idea to have homeowner warranty insurance unless you have time and money at your disposal and you like fixing things around.
 You should also know when you should get a home warranty.

 For a lot of people purchasing a home for the first time, the issue of home warranty arises before completing the transaction.
 Is this type of protection plan truly necessary?

 The new home buyers have fears when procuring a home and fairly so.
 They do not want to come across a major repair bill soon after purchasing their new home.
 In order to ease these fears, real estate agents at times offer home warranty insurance to help close the deal.
 Most of the times they may have the seller pay this or they might even shell out it themselves.
 The average price for this is $300-$500 a year.